-Protocol Implementation Conformance Statement (PICS) Proforma (normative)
+Protocol Implementation Conformance Statement (PICS) Proforma (normative) – NOTE to TOM Gannett – there may have been some requirement movement in this Annex – please verify…It will require some renumbering

 Introduction

 Overview

 This annex provides the Protocol Implementation Conformance Statement (PICS) Requirements List (RL) for an implementation of the Unified Space Data Link Protocol (CCSDS 732.1-R-3).
 The PICS for an implementation is generated by completing the RL in accordance with the instructions below.
 An implementation claiming conformance must satisfy the mandatory requirements referenced in the RL.